woxingma/woxingma.github.io/docs/index.md

 ## Why Choose Onyx Ultrasonics?

 !!! success "Expertise & Innovation"
-    We combine deep technical knowledge with innovative approaches to solve complex engineering challenges.
+    We combine technical knowledge with innovative approaches to solve complex engineering challenges.

 !!! info "Custom Solutions"
     Every project is unique.
 We design and deliver tailored solutions that meet your specific requirements.